mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 9/JTAS_-_Volume_9_May24.md

 never looked beyond the boundaries of their neighborhood are now considering crime on an interstellar scale.

 The strength of the Vriterbei is their cultural continuity.
-Analysts theorise that the Vriterbei combine the criminal ethos and familial loyalty of the Cosa Nostra with Vilani rigidity and tradition.
+Analysts theorize that the Vriterbei combine the criminal ethos and familial loyalty of the Cosa Nostra with Vilani rigidity and tradition.